Jorge Soler Player Props: Marlins vs. Red Sox

 Jorge Soler At The Plate

-- Soler has 69 hits, which leads Miami hitters this season, while batting .250 with 34 extra-base hits.
+- Soler leads Miami with 69 hits, batting .247 this season with 34 extra-base hits.

-- Among qualifying hitters in MLB play, his batting average ranks 93rd, his on-base percentage ranks 47th, and he is 12th in the league in slugging.
+- Among the qualified hitters, he ranks 94th in batting average, while his on-base percentage ranks 43rd and he is 13th in slugging.

-- In 59.2% of his 76 games this season, Soler has picked up at least one hit.
-He's also had 16 multi-hit games.
+- Soler has picked up a hit in 58.4% of his 77 games this season, with more than one hit in 20.8% of them.

-- Soler has an RBI in 26 of 76 games this year, with multiple RBI in 12 of them.
-He has also driven in three or more of his team's runs in five contests.
+- Soler has picked up an RBI in 33.8% of his games this year, with more than one RBI in 15.6% of his games.
+He has also plated three or more runs in five contests.

-- He has scored in 44.7% of his games this season, with two or more runs scored in 10.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.